jun383914/GameLearning/README.md

 ##Skills Practiced:

---MVC Concept
+*MVC Concept
---How each elements relating to each other
+*How each elements relating to each other
---Having each elements interact with each other and display in the user interface
+*Having each elements interact with each other and display in the user interface